 /Caribbean coast.
 To the east is the country's longest land border, namely with Venezuela

 .
 OK, that puts it on the map.
-And why is it represented here as a dark tourism destination?
+And why is it represented here as a dark-tourism destination?

-at the end of 2007, a high-profile kidnapping case (Ingrid Betancourt) was in the media – in fact the negotiating parties (and lots of media) were right in the hotel I stayed in Caracas at the time!
+at the end of 2007, a high-profile kidnapping case (Ingrid Betancourt) was in the media – in fact the negotiating parties (and lots of media) were right in the hotel I stayed at in Caracas at the time!

-This even includes Medellin – probably the single most infamous place name in the whole of Colombia.
+This includes Medellin – probably the single most infamous place name in the whole of Colombia.
 Once the murder capital of the world and seat of the most powerful of the drug barons, it is now one of the safest cities in the country to visit as a tourist.
 And they even milk their dark history:

-The most infamous of the Colombian drug barons, the "kingpin" of the Medellin Cartel, was Pablo Escobar, possibly the financially most successful criminal of all time: at one time he was said (by Forbes!) to be one of the richest men on the planet.
+The most infamous of the Colombian drug barons, the "kingpin" of the Medellin Cartel, was Pablo Escobar, possibly the financially most successful criminal of all time: at one point he was said (by Forbes!) to be one of the richest men on the planet.
 But I guess he couldn't take it with him when he was assassinated in 1993.
 Despite the brutal murders he administered (car bombs and drive-by shootings were favourites) he was still revered as a kind of Robin Hood figure at home, because he also donated millions to the poor.
 Good old Mafia tactics to keep the locals loyal.

 There are Pablo-Escobar-themed tours in Medellin – taking in everything from his birth place, sites where he escaped assassination, to the one where he didn't, and ending at his grave.
 As a special treat, tourists can even visit Pablo's brother Roberto and talk with him about his famous sibling's legacy.

 However, do take note that many locals do not welcome such exploits.
 I was told by a fellow traveller who'd been to Medellin that the people he spoke to there were quite opposed to this glorification of the crimes of Escobar and his circles.